 - Matching long-term sales strategy with short-term incentives and motivation

-- Teaching to each salesperson’s different learning style
+- Teaching each salesperson’s different learning style

 - Transitioning to remote or partially remote learning